The hope4u foundation was founded by Director Diane Russell.

-The hope4u foundation was created by Director Diane Russell.
-Her foundation was created from her lived experience of suicide after her son died from Suicide.
+The Hope4u foundation was created from her lived experience of suicide after her son died from Suicide.

-Hope4u supports families in crisis situations through support and networking with the community there is hope to secure a future for individuals and families.
+Hope4u supports families in crisis, Diane was a victim of domestic violence and had to raise her children as a single parent.
+Everyone's situations is important and should have the support from the community because there is hope to secure a future for individuals and families.
 The hope4u foundation is a support service available to prevent further family crisis and ensure the well-being and safety of your family.

 The impact of family and domestic violence can cause further trauma our support team offer a safe intervention program to ensure your safety and support your family through the crisis.

 Domestic violence can cause trauma this can lead to severe depression and PTSD.
 Hope4u foundation is Offering support and providing workshops to develop your well being and confidence, breaking the cycle of violence.

 The suicide rate is not decreasing and we want to STOP the SILENT STIGMA of SUICIDE.
 The hope4ufoundation provides a support service.
 A safe intervention worker will support you when there is a suicide to facilitate and support you through your grief.
 We help you access services in the community.

 Born in New Zealand, 1984.
 He was the second eldest son of six children.
 Jason moved to Australia with his siblings.
 Married and had two beautiful children.
 Jason died from suicide in November 2015.

 As a mum i wanted to stop the stigma around suicide.
 Our family had been through so much grief from the loss of Jason that I wanted to start an awareness about suicide and the impact it has on families.

 I reached out to the community and to the local council.
 I wanted to stop suicide.
 Creating HOPE4U means reaching to others and supporting them and offering services such as counselling and support.
 Hope4u is about supporting you.

 Walk with us on the 15th February at 9am starting at Ham Common Richmond NSW.